diejel/Ansible-Course-Notes/README.md

 ```

 - Now, will be performed a " _ping_ " test.
 Remember that this ping test is not an ICMP test. this is a test to know if the client node has a python interpreter.
 In the following example will be specified a username _vagrant_ , the module _ping_ , the private key and the target client`s hostname.
+In his test, basically the controller perform and ssh connection with the client node "ubuntu", the controller connects directly since is not necessary password authentication due to it is ssh-key based.
+Once, the controller has connected to the client node, it performs a query looking for a python interpreter.

 ```
 [vagrant@rhel8 ~]$ ansible -m ping -u vagrant --private-key ubuntu.key ubuntu